Why This Matters

 -oxetine (SSRI Antidepressants)

-• Selectively inhibit serotonin reuptake—increasing serotonin availability in synaptic clefts
+- Selectively inhibit serotonin reuptake at the presynaptic neuron, increasing serotonin availability in synaptic clefts

-Compare: -oxetine vs. -zepam—both treat anxiety but through different mechanisms and timelines.
-SSRIs take 2-4 weeks for therapeutic effect and are preferred for long-term management; benzodiazepines work immediately but carry addiction risk.
-Exam questions often test appropriate drug selection based on clinical scenario.
+Compare: -oxetine vs. -zepam: both treat anxiety but through different mechanisms and timelines.
+SSRIs take 2-4 weeks for therapeutic effect and are preferred for long-term management; benzodiazepines work within minutes but carry addiction risk.
+Exam questions often test appropriate drug selection based on whether the scenario is acute or chronic.

 Gastrointestinal Medications